How Does Stage Hypnotism Work?

 - Stage hypnotists are good at selecting the most easily hypnotised subjects

-- The Hypnotist will quickly dismiss the unresponsive or troublesome people
+- The Hypnotist will quickly dismiss unresponsive or troublesome people

 - By carefully choosing suggestions the hypnotist can make the subjects more and more compliant

-- Even though a few claim they weren’t “really under” its usually obvious to the audience that they were doing things they wouldn’t normally do.
+- Even though a few claim they weren’t “under” its obvious to the audience that they were doing things they wouldn’t normally do.